phillipclapham/neuroweaver/README.md

 # Final Integration: The Living Dance

-Through this living integration, the framework reveals its true nature not as a methodology to be mastered but as a dynamic dance between structure and spontaneity, where movement itself becomes both the means and the end of development.
-Like a river that maintains its identity through constant flow while continuously carving new channels, the framework evolves through practice while maintaining its essential patterns.
+Through this living integration, the framework reveals its true nature not as a methodology to be mastered but as a dynamic dance between structure and spontaneity, where movement and stillness become both the means and the end of development.
+Like a river that maintains its identity through constant flow while creating quiet pools for integration, the framework evolves through practice while maintaining its essential patterns.

 ```mermaid
 graph TD